SEPT

 ISO/IEC 27002:2013 gives guidelines for organizational information security standards and information security management practices including the selection, implementation and management of controls taking into consideration the organization's information security risk environment(s).

-The updates included in the ISO/IEC 27002:2013 guidelines standard are listed at a high level in an Annexed reference in ISO 27001:2013 as appropriate guidance to demonstrate conformance to ISO/IEC 27001:2013.
-If an Organization is interested in testing their conformance to ISO/IEC 27001:2013 this checklist will provide an analysis of the detail in the ISO/IEC 27002 guidelines that forms a part of ISO/IEC 27001:2013.
+The updates included in the ISO/IEC 27002:2013 guidelines standard are listed at a high level in an Annexed reference in ISO 27001:2013 as appropriate guidance to demonstrate conformance to that standard.
+If an organization is interested in testing their conformance to ISO/IEC 27001:2013 this checklist will provide an analysis of the detail in the ISO/IEC 27002 guidelines that forms a part of ISO/IEC 27001:2013.

 ISO/IEC 27018 establishes commonly accepted control objectives, controls and guidelines for implementing measures to protect Personally Identifiable Information (PII) in accordance with the privacy principles in ISO/IEC 29100 for the public cloud computing environment.